sinclairzx81/typebox/readme.md

 ### Mapped Types

 TypeBox supports mapped types with the Mapped function.
 This function accepts two arguments, the first is a union type typically derived from KeyOf, the second is a mapping function that receives a mapping key `K` that can be used to index properties of a type.
-The following implements a mapped type that remaps each property to be `T | null`
+The following implements a mapped type that remaps each property to be `T | null`.

 ```typescript
 const T = Type.Object({                              // type T = {